i3arnon/i3arnon.github.io/_posts/2016-07-25-arbitrary-async-returns.md

 The main driver behind this feature is performance as it will enable easier use of [`ValueTask<T>`](/2015/11/30/valuetask/) (which already [supports this feature](https://github.com/dotnet/corefx/pull/10201)). `ValueTask<T>` is a discriminated union of `T` for synchronous cases and `Task<T>` for asynchronous ones.
 By being a `struct` it keeps the synchronous case allocation-free and reduces GC pressure.
 This is useful for operations that usually complete synchronously but occasionally run asynchronously like async streams or async collections but the best example in my opinion are caches.

 When using a cache most results are returned synchronously from the cache but for the few cache-misses you usually need to do some I/O asynchronously.
 Before `ValueTask<T>` you could either create a new `Task<T>` instance in the synchronous case with `Task.FromResult` (which the GC now needs to collect) or complicate the code and cache the `Task` objects themselves.
 By returning a `ValueTask<T>` you can wrap a `T` result if it's available or a `Task<T>` if you need to execute an asynchronous operation to get it.
-Implementing this behavior is much easier with the help of the async-await "compiler magic".
+Implementing this behavior is much easier with the help of the async/await "compiler magic".
 For example this `HamsterProvider` that holds a cache of `Hamster` objects returned from MongoDB:

 ```csharp
 class HamsterProvider